aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 ## Finding the Boot Logo

 The radio runs on an STM32H743IIT6 (Cortex-M7, 2 MB flash).
-Starting from a full flash dump pulled over JTAG with a J-Link, a string search located `SEGGER emWin V5.44.70` in the binary.
+Starting from a full flash dump pulled over SWD with a J-Link, a string search located `SEGGER emWin V5.44.70` in the binary.
 That identifies the GUI library as STemWin (ST's distribution of SEGGER emWin). emWin stores bitmaps with a 20-byte `GUI_BITMAP` header, so a scan for valid bitmap descriptors (reasonable width/height, valid stride, data pointer within flash range) identified 37 bitmaps in the firmware: icons, status indicators, and three boot logos, one per model variant. (emWin labels its pixel format "RGB565," but the actual bit layout is blue-high/red-low — what most references call BGR565.)

 <div style="max-width: 50%; margin: 0 auto;">
 {% include gallery.html